 There’s an overabundance of plugins available to install for WordPress.
 Not all plugins are useful and worth having installed on your WordPress site.
-So I made a list of useful plugins you should have on your website.
-These plugins adapt to many different types of WordPress websites.
-You can have a blog, a WooCommerce website, or a personal website, these plugins are guaranteed to give your WordPress a boost!

 1. WP Rocket

-Faster Page Loads = Improved SEO.
+Faster Page Loads = Better SEO.

 A Brief List of WP Rocket Features: